betcode-org/faq/docs/deploying-strategies.md

 ??? question "What is conflate_ms used for when creating a strategy?"
     By default Betfair’s matching engine runs every 50 milliseconds and streams updates to subscribed channels.
 However, if you don’t want to receive them that frequently, you can set this parameter to a higher value.
 You might wish to do this if, for example, your strategy isn’t particularly time-sensitive, but each update requires substantial processing.

+??? question "I am about to put my new strategy live - how will I add new markets to the stream when they're opened?"
+    You can't.
+Instead, when defining your market filter, don't list specific markets, just describe the sort of markets you want to stream.
+Event types, market types and countries are good for this.
+Then when Betfair adds new markets to the exchange it will automatically add them to your stream if they satisfy your filters.

 ## Resources
 ??? question "Should I run a separate instance of Flumine for each of my strategies?"
     Usually no. Flumine is capable of automatically merging the streams needs for multiple strategies into a single subscription and then delivering the market updates needed for each strategy to those strategies alone.
 This makes the streaming more efficient.